 Before you do the research, you need to make sure that your computer has a free PCIe slot, preferably PCIe x16, as there are no good PCIe x8 or x1 low profile video cards for gaming.
 Then measure the free space in your computer case and compare it with the desired graphics card.
 Some smaller cases might not have enough room for longer models or those with dual-slot coolers.
 Besides that, your computer needs to have a sufficient power supply for your GPU.
 Minimum power supply requirements are sometimes exaggerated, search the internet for people who have the same computer or PSU.
 If you have a popular SFF computer like HP Compaq Elite 8300/8200/8100, then there is much information about what low profile video cards should work with your PC.
 Many gamers use them as budget gaming computers.
 One more thing to remember is that you need a screwdriver and pliers to change the full size bracket to a half height one, because with most low profile graphics cards you need to replace it by yourself.
 Very few come installed with the smaller one.

-NVIDIA GeForce GTX 1050 Ti has been the fastest low profile video card since late 2016.
-It’s also the best graphics card right now that doesn’t require a PCIe power connector, although there are versions that do.
-The GeForce GTX 1050 Ti is not a high end GPU, but it can play modern games with decent settings at 1080p resolution.
-However it will be likely dethroned by the low profile GeForce GTX 1650 (it won’t be called GTX 2050) in Q2 2019.
-Half height version is very possible because of the rumoured 75W TDP.
+NVIDIA GeForce GTX 1650 has been the best low profile video card since late June 2019.
+It’s also the most powerful graphics card right now that doesn’t require a PCIe power connector, although there are full size variants that need a 6-pin connector.
+The Turing-based GeForce GTX 1650 is not a high end GPU, but it can play modern games with decent settings at 1080p resolution.
+However it is slower than cheaper AMD Radeon RX 570, although the AMD card is not available in half height version.
+Currently there are 4 manufacturers that make LP GTX 1650: Asus, KFA2, MSI and Zotac, so there are multiple models to choose from.

-3GB version of the GeForce GTX 1050 is actually the newest card in the series, it was released in 2018.
-The 3GB NVIDIA GeForce GTX 1050 is usually faster than the 2GB variant, but it can actually be slower in some situations.
+3GB version of the GeForce GTX 1050 was actually the newest card in the GTX 1050 series, it was released in 2018.
+The 3GB GeForce GTX 1050 is usually faster than the 2GB variant, but it can actually be slower in some situations.
 It is because the 3GB version has narrower 96-bit bus compared to 128-bit on the 2GB GTX 1050.

 GeForce GTX 1050 2GB is a good budget card, but 2GB of VRAM might be a limiting factor in the future.
 There are multiple manufacturers that make this card, so you have different options to choose from.